 What you should know before taking your numerical reasoning test

 The numerical operations required in standardised numerical tests are of a level which most applicants can achieve.
 The difficult aspect comes with carrying out the calculations quickly and accurately within the time limit.
-You will be allowed a calculator for your numerical test at Admiral, so make sure you know how to perform these basic operations.
+You will not be allowed a calculator for your numerical test at Admiral, so make sure you know how to perform these basic operations.
 Percentage increases and decreases are the most common questions which catch out candidates.
 Here is a list of the most common operations you can expect in your numerical test:

 Different types of numerical tests

 Most questions in most numerical reasoning tests follow a standard format displaying numerical data, the question and answer options on screen.
 These can be arranged differently, but each test will stick to the same layout throughout.
 The numerical data may be a graph, table, chart or other visual form.
 The question text may contain extra information which adds to what's given in the table, this might also be necessary to answer the question correctly.
 Lastly, the answer options are almost always multiple choice.
 Multiple choice answers can vary, however.
 You may have 4 options to pick from, 5, maybe 10, or more.
 The more answer options to pick from, the slimmer the chances are that you can obtain the correct answer by guessing.

 Some publishers will have less subtle variations in their test from what's described here.
 Cappfinity for example, will ask you to rank the answer options by a particular criteria.
 Sometimes, in TalentQ tests, the question may have more than one answer, and you will be told to select two, or possibly more answer options from those available.

 Will I need a calculator for the numerical tests with Admiral?

 Not necessarily.
 Most applications you will not be allowed a calculator for your numerical test at Admiral, so make sure you know how to perform the basic arithmetic operations.